AndyHCode/AndyHCode/README.md

 # 👋 Hello There!
 I'm a CS student in my 3rd year of undergraduate studies, with experience in various programming languages and tools.
-I'm currenlty looking for an internship/job to gain some experience in the field.
+I'm currenlty looking for an internship/job to gain some experience in said field.

 ## 🚀 About Me
     🔭 I’m currently working on a mini projects